El Paso non-profit gives children horseback riding opportunities

 “Riding the horses and see what they do,” said Chaidez.

-Although Chaidez has rode a horse before, he was excited to do it again with more knowledge on how to care for the animals.
+Although Chaidez has ridden a horse before, he was excited to do it again with more knowledge on how to care for the animals.

 At Ranch Naranjo, the kids are learning about how to keep the horses safe and how to conserve water while growing alfalfa to keep them nourished.

-“It was great to see so many happy children excited to be here with the horses,” said Alec Felhaber, the Coach for Rancho Naranjo Polo Team.
-“All of our horses were very well behaved, for all the kids they’re well trained.”
+“It was great to see so many happy children excited to be here with the horses,” said Alec Felhaber, coach for Rancho Naranjo Polo Team.
+“All of our horses were very well behaved; for all the kids they’re well trained.”

-The children couldn’t get enough of the horses but were also playing game like corn hole and horse shoes.
+The children couldn’t get enough of the horses but were also playing games like cornhole and horseshoes.

-“Is a great opportunity for kids in El Paso for a lot of our kids and speaking to them, they make comments like you know they’ve always seen a horse on tv.
-It’s been their dream to see a horse,” said CEO of Boys and Girls Club of El Paso Tony Tomasheski.
+“Is a great opportunity for kids in El Paso for a lot of our kids and speaking to them, they make comments like you know they’ve always seen a horse on TV.
+It’s been their dream to see a horse,” said Tony Tomasheski, CEO of the Boys and Girls Club of El Paso.

-Nearly 100 kids are participating in the 6 week summer camp each week visiting a different location.
+Nearly 100 kids are participating in the six-week summer camp, each week visiting a different location.

 “I get to be with my friends.
 We do fun activities,” said Matheo Martinez, another summer camp participant.